daattali/shinycssloaders/README.md

 ```
 ## Demo

-To see how this works in action, you can check my example on [shinyapps.io](https://frontside.shinyapps.io/example/) or run the example application from github directly:
+To see how this works in action, you can check my example on [shinyapps.io](https://frontside.shinyapps.io/example/) or - in case my free shinyapps monthly allowance is over - run the example application from github directly:

 ```
 shiny::runGitHub('andrewsali/shinycssloaders',subdir="example")